Dura-Tech joins together with LeadingIT Learn more

 Phishing is one of the main cybersecurity risks that organizations of any size face, and it’s a major way in which an organization can become compromised.
 However, many organizations still don’t have a cybersecurity plan despite the growing threats that they are facing every day.

 Many organizations’ corporate cultures truly lack the security basics of working in this digital age.
 For example, do your employees know not to click on links that people send to them unless they’re sure the links are coming from trusted sources?
 Your cybersecurity starts with your employees/end-users.
-Majority of cybersecurity attacks target end-users and thus, end-user education is critical when it comes to cybersecurity.
+A majority of cybersecurity attacks target end-users and thus, end-user education is critical when it comes to cybersecurity.

 To help with the end-user education, Office 365 comes with a cool feature that allows you to send fake phishing emails to your employees/end-users to test whether or not they’d click on a malicious link, or engage in other unsafe behavior.
 These emails are a fully-customizable.
 You can send a customized, fake phishing email and get a reporting on the end-users that failed the test.